 2. NRS also invites comments about how a particular settlement is divided into localities e.g. is the division of the Settlement of Falkirk into the localities Carron, Falkirk, Grangemouth, Polmont and Denny the most appropriate division?
 Again, any changes resulting from this could not be retrospective.
 However, it is possible for changes to be taken on board in time for the 2004 settlements/localities exercise, which is likely to begin around October 2005.

-For further information about settlements, please contact Statistics Customer Services using our Contact Form.
+For further information about settlements please contact our Statistics Customer Services if you need any further information.